Should I get Dental implants or root canal therapy?

 There still seems to be some debate over which one is better: dental implants or root canal therapy.
+Some people might also be asking, “are implants safer than root canals?”
 The truth is they are two very different procedures.

 Root canal therapy is designed to save your tooth from needing to be extracted.
 Generally speaking, this treatment would not be performed on a tooth that requires extraction.
 Whereas implant dentistry replaces the missing tooth to provide you with the look and functionality of a natural tooth.

 Implant dentistry is not an alternative to root canal therapy

 In dentistry, saving your natural tooth is the best option.
 Because nothing is better for your oral health than your natural teeth.
 Which is why root canal therapy is the best way to go: if possible.
 However, there are instances when the infection has damaged the tooth to the point where it cannot be saved.
 This is when implant dentistry is the best option.

 Why dental implants are a great tooth replacement option

 If you’ve lost a tooth it is in the best interest of your health to replace it.
 When you lose a tooth the jawbone that holds the tooth root begins to slowly but gradually shrink.
 This can affect your overall bite as well as have a domino effect that causes further tooth loss.

 Then there’s what happens above the surface.
 Teeth on either side of the gap will shift in an attempt to replace the missing tooth.
 This causes crooked teeth which can cause oral hygiene problems and a misaligned bite.

 Implant dentistry replaces the tooth root and the crown—the crown being the part of the tooth above the gum line.
 The dental implant is surgically placed at the site of the tooth root where it will—over a period of months—fuse with your jaw.